kuhn-ruess/cmdbsyncer-docs/docs/ansible/index.md

 -  You are Ready

 ## Remote Installation
-If you want to use the Syncers script, but from adifferentt server and to connectt via Rest API, these are the Steps:
+If you want to use the Syncer's script, but from a different server and to connect via REST API, these are the Steps:

 - [Checkout the Repo](../installation/setup_code.md)